Our Company Blog

 Our certified masons can help you with repairing chimney crowns, resurfacing and repairing damaged flue liners, taking care of chimney leaks, repairing damaged flashing, and waterproofing your chimney to prevent water penetration.

-Our professionals can safely remove both beehives and bird nests to keep your chimney free from hazardous blockages.
-We can also prevent the birds and the bees from returning to live in your chimney in the future.
+Our professionals can safely remove bird nests to keep your chimney free from hazardous blockages.
+We can also prevent the birds from returning to live in your chimney in the future.

 Weststar Chimney Sweeps provides installation services for a wide variety of chimney products, including gas log sets, chimney caps, chase covers, crown coats, cap dampers and damper locks, prefab panel replacement, hearth screen replacement, and heat reflectors.